 The Tax Act contains rules (the "DFA Rules") that target financial arrangements (referred to as "derivative forward agreements") that seek to reduce tax by converting, through the use of derivative contracts, the return on an investment that would have the character of ordinary income to capital gains.
 The DFA Rules are broad in scope and could apply to other agreements or transactions (including certain options contracts).
 If the DFA Rules were to apply in respect of derivatives utilized by an ETF, gains realized in respect of the property underlying such derivatives could be treated as ordinary income rather than capital gains.
-In general, the writing of a covered call option by an ETF in the manner described under the heading "Investment Strategies" is not expected to be subject to the DFA Rules are generally not expected to apply to options written by such ETFs.
+In general, the writing of a covered call option by an ETF in the manner described under the heading "Investment Strategies" is not expected to be subject to the DFA Rules and each Covered Call ETF, Enhanced Covered Call ETF, Options Writing Asset Allocation ETF and Premium Yield ETF intends generally to close out options before they are exercised, such that the DFA Rules are generally not expected to apply to options written by such ETFs.
 Gains or losses in respect of currency hedges on investments held on capital account by an ETF constitute capital gains and capital losses to the ETF provided there is sufficient linkage.
 The Tax Act includes rules which clarify that the DFA Rules generally would not apply to such foreign currency hedges.